Our people are among the most talented in the industry. It would be our pleasure to put our extensive experience to work for you.

 Dr. Sandra Garrido

 Sandra holds a PhD in Music from the University of New South Wales.
-She teaches Music Psychology at the University of New South Wales and also works as a researcher for the University of Melbourne.
+She has taught at UNSW, and the Melbourne Conservatorium of Music.
 She has a Bachelor of Arts (Distinction) from the University of Southern Queensland with majors in music and psychology and has been teaching piano for nearly 20 years.
 She studied piano under Lyall Duke from the Sydney Conservatorium of Music.
 Violin is her second instrument, and she has performed with several orchestras around Sydney including the Strathfield Symphony Orchestra, Penrith Symphony Orchestra, Beecroft Orchestra, and Orpheus Strings in the Blue Mountains.
 She particularly enjoys teaching pre-schoolers and adult beginners.

 Yoko started learning piano at the age of 5.
 She studied at the Interlochen Arts Academy in Michigan and at the San Francisco Conservatory of Music before arriving in Australia in 2011.
-She is currently completing her Bachelor of Music in Piano Performance at the Australian Institute of Music.
+She has a Bachelor of Music in Piano Performance from the Australian Institute of Music.
 Yoko has also previously worked as a dance accompanist and in musicals.
 Although she enjoys playing and working with people, her passion will always be for teaching and helping students grow as a person and a performer.
 Her aim as a teacher is to help students to gain confidence in their music making as well as love for their instrument.